JamesWoolfenden/terraform-aws-lambdaslack/README.md

 Check out these related projects.

-- [Cloudformation lambda for slack](https://github.com/arabold/aws-to-slack) - MForward AWS CloudWatch Alarms and other notifications from Amazon SNS to Slack."
+- [Cloudformation lambda for slack](https://github.com/arabold/aws-to-slack) - Forward AWS CloudWatch Alarms and other notifications from Amazon SNS to Slack."

 ## Help